🔺 What to do when markets are at an all-time high? Find smart bargains, like these.See Undervalued Stocks

 By Felix Light and Lucy Papachristou

-The result, with more than 99% of precincts counted, is a blow to pro-Western Georgians who had cast the election as a choice between a ruling party that has deepened ties with Russia and an opposition aiming to fast-track integration with the European Union.
+The results, with almost all precincts counted, were a blow for pro-Western Georgians who had cast the election as a choice between a ruling party that has deepened ties with Russia and an opposition aiming to fast-track integration with Europe.

-The electoral commission and Georgian Dream party did not respond immediately to requests for comment on the allegations, but on Saturday both hailed a free and fair election.
-Georgian Dream is expected to comment on the matter later on Sunday.
+The electoral commission did not respond immediately to requests for comment, but on Saturday hailed a free and fair election.
+Prime Minister Irakli Kobakhidze said the observers' conclusions showed there was no doubt about the election's legitimacy.

-The country's four main opposition parties said they do not recognise the results, with one opposition leader calling the results "a constitutional coup".
-They cited two exit polls that showed the opposition winning a majority of seats in parliament.
+Coalition for Change opposition party leader Nika Gvaramia called the vote "a constitutional coup" and a "usurpation of power".
+His party cited two exit polls that showed the opposition winning a majority of seats in parliament.

-But Georgian Dream's reclusive billionaire founder Bidzina Ivanishvili, who had campaigned heavily on keeping Georgia out of the war in Ukraine, claimed success on Saturday night after his party's strongest performance since 2012.
+Georgian Dream's reclusive billionaire founder Bidzina Ivanishvili, who campaigned heavily on keeping Georgia out of the war in Ukraine, hailed the party's victory on Saturday night after its strongest performance since 2012.

 Electoral commission data showed it winning by huge margins of up to 90% in some rural areas, though it underperformed in bigger cities.

-Ivanishvili's Georgian Dream says it wants Georgia to join the European Union, though Brussels says the country's membership application is frozen over what it says is Georgian Dream's authoritarian tendencies.
+Georgian Dream says it wants Georgia to join the European Union, though Brussels says the Caucasus country's membership application is frozen over what it says are the party's authoritarian tendencies.

-Georgian Dream had pushed through a law on "foreign agents" and another curbing LGBT rights.
-Both drew strong criticism from Western countries but were praised by some Russian officials.
+It has pushed through a law on "foreign agents" and another curbing LGBT rights, both of which drew strong criticism from Western countries but were praised by some Russian officials.

-The two countries fought a brief war over the rebel province of South Ossetia in 2008, in which Georgia was defeated.
+Russia and Georgia fought a brief war over the rebel province of South Ossetia in 2008.
+Georgia was defeated.

-An EU official told Reuters there was "a sense of disappointment" over the opposition's performance but Brussels was primarily concerned about a contested result leading to a standoff.
+An EU official told Reuters there was "a sense of disappointment" over the Georgian opposition's performance, but Brussels was primarily concerned about a contested result leading to a standoff.

 Latest comments